 The risks set forth above are not exhaustive.
 Other sections of this report may include additional factors that could adversely affect our business and financial performance.
 Moreover, we operate in a very competitive and rapidly changing environment.
-New risk factors emerge from time to time and it is not possible for management to predict all risk factors, nor can it assess the impact of all risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
-Given these risks and uncertainties, investors should not place undue reliance on forward-looking statements as a prediction of actual results.
+New risk factors emerge from time to time and it is not possible for management to predict all risk factors, on can it assess the impact of all risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements is cliven these risks and uncertainties, investors should not place undue reliance on forward-looking statements as a prediction of actual results.
 Investors should also refer to our most recent Annual Report on Form 10-K and our Quarterly Reports on Form 10-Q for future periods and Current Reports on Form 8-K as we file them with the SEC, and to other materials we may furnish to the public from time to time through Forms 8-K or otherwise, for a discussion of risks and uncertainties that may cause actual results, performance or achievements to differ materially from those expressed or implied by forward-looking statements.
-We expressly disclaim any responsibility to update any forward-looking statements to reflect changes in underlying assumptions or factors, new information, future events, or otherwise, and you should not rely upon these forward-looking statements after the date of this report.
+We expressly disclaim any responsibility to update any forward-looking statements after the date of this report.